Casa Basso: Location

 The property is bordered by Montauk Highway to the front and the Beaver Dam Creek to the back.
 It was originally purchased in the late 19th century by American artist Theophilus Anthony Brouwer, Jr. As a young man, Brouwer traveled and studied art in Spain and Italy, and when he returned to Long Island, he built a castle like one he remembered near Seville.
 After completing the castle, he adorned the property with romantic sculptures which include two twelve foot swordsmen, a Roman lion, and a Psyche.
 This man-made property would later become known as Pinewold Park and be open for public viewing.

 Restaurant

 Casa Basso was opened as a restaurant for the first time in 1928 by New York restaurateur M.L.
 Basso and his family.
 The Basso family successfully operated the restaurant until 1958 when it was purchased by Valerio "Rene" Mondini.
 In 1986, Mondini sold the restaurant to his longtime apprentice, Bejto Bracovic, who became the new owner and executive chef.

+Closing

+After serving the community for 96 years, on November 23, 2024 the restaurant closed its doors for the very last time.